EthicApp-Development/ethicapp-main/README.md

 #### 2.1.2.
 Virtualized

-Only `docker-compose` (from Docker) is required.
-Note that *Docker Desktop* is not required for installing Docker itself.
+The only dependency is `docker-compose` (from [Docker](https://www.docker.com/)).

 ## 3. Install

 ### 3.1.
 Setup

-First you need two things: the `passwords.js` file and a dump for the Postgres database with the data needed to start the web application.
-For the former, you can simply run the shell command below.
-For the latter, please contact the maintainer, as [issue #71](https://github.com/EthicApp-Development/ethicapp-main/issues/71) is not yet completed.
+Before running the environment, you will need (1) the `passwords.js` file, (2) the docker-compose secret file(s) and (3) a dump for the Postgres database with the data needed to start the web application.

+For (1), just run the shell command below.
+Note that the `dbconn` is similar to Postgres' [connection URI](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING).

 ```shell
 echo '